Project Risk Management is the identification, evaluation, and prioritization of risks that may impact the delivery of your project.

 Maintaining a risk register allows a top-level overview of all risks related to a project to be accessed easily, making it easy to track progress and ensure that all risk owners are following up correctly.
 ProjectVision, Cora’s project management software, allows risks to be analysed by their effects on the project and displayed on a RAG (red, amber, green) status report, showing visually the number of risks from red to green in regard to their significance.
 Each risk can then be looked at in detail by clicking through to it.
 A risk register means there is always visibility as to what is happening so that the risk doesn’t cause the project to fail in the background.
 The project manager should then track risks on a daily basis as changes can creep up on the short term.
 The PM is likely to evaluate which risks are most likely to happen as part of this process.

 The above points should give you a general workplan on areas to focus on when dealing with project risk management; however, this is a learning curve and improvements can always be made to your process!

 Find Out More

-Project Risk Management and Project Reporting is a key part of the functionality of Cora PPM.
+Project Risk Management and Reporting is a key part of the functionality with Cora PPM.
 To see how we can help you identify, evaluate and prioritize risks within your projects why not watch an overview of the platform here: